Awonder Liang: 2017

+2022

 In October 2022, Liang was invited to play in the US Chess Championship as a wild card, finishing 7.5/13 tied for 3rd place, and qualifying to the 2023 Chess World Cup.
 In March 2023, Awonder led his UChicago B team to their second consecutive US Amateur Team North Championship.

 In December 2022, Liang tied for first place with Aram Hakobyan and Abhimanyu Mishra at the 2022 SPICE Cup.

+2023

 In April 2023, Liang reached the World Top 100 for the first time, with a FIDE rating of 2651.

 In May 2023, Liang tied for first place with Jianchao Zhou and Emilio Cordova at the 2023 Chicago Open.

 Liang qualified for the 2023 World Cup, where he defeated Alisher Karimov in the first round, but lost to Mustafa Yilmaz in the Rapid tiebreaks in the second round and was eliminated from the tournament.

+2024

 In July 2024, Liang won the 52nd World Open.

 In October 2024, Liang scored 5.5 points in the 2024 U.S. Chess Championship, scoring 3 wins, 5 draws, and 2 losses, combined with an unplayed game following Christopher Yoo's expulsion from the event.
-Liang tied for Second place in that tournament behind tournament winner Fabiano Caruana.
+Liang tied for second place in that tournament behind tournament winner Fabiano Caruana.

+2025

+In November 2025, Liang won the U.S. Masters Chess Championship after defeating Andrew Hong in a playoff.

+2026

+Liang played Nakamura in a training match leading up to the latter's appearance in the Candidates Tournament 2026.
+He won 6-4, drawing the two-game classical portion and scoring wins in the rapid portion.

 Bughouse

 Liang is also an accomplished Bughouse chess player.
-With partner Jeffery Xiong, he won the Bughouse World Championship in 2021 and 2022.
-As of January 27, 2025, he was ranked #1 worldwide in Bughouse on chess.com, with a rating of 2928.
+With his partner Jeffery Xiong, he won the Bughouse World Championship in 2021 and 2022.
+On January 27, 2025, he was ranked 1st worldwide in Bughouse on the site Chess.com, with a rating of 2928.